ckmahoney/raudio/README.md

 An additive synthesizer for expressive music.

-This is a synth designed specifically for Monic Theory and is intended to be applied in non-real time to render generated compositions.
+This is a synth designed specifically for Monic Theory and is intended to be applied in non-real time to render monic playbooks as audio files.

 As Monic Theory is a superset of MIDI, Raudio is also capable rendering any MIDI composition.

 As of today (May 25 2024) this application only accepts Monic playbooks as input.
-(See [test-tin-pan-score.json](test-tin-pan-score.json)).
+(See [test-druidic-score.json](src/demo/test-druidic-score.json)).

-It does not accept MIDI as input.
-It does support inline MIDI, so it *could* accept MIDI as input if that is important to you.
+Raudio does not currently accept MIDI as input.
+It does support inline syn-midi (a lightweight MIDI alternative), so it *could* accept MIDI as input if that is important to you.

 This project has a few goals.
 It also has some explicit no-gos of conventional audio tasks.

 For a quick peek at what it sounds like, try the [music/amb](music/amb) directory!
-It has 2 hours of contoured music.
+It has 2 hours of contoured ambient pads.

 To print more of these, run the `many` test in [music/dance_krog](music/dance_krog.rs).
-If your sound system has a reverb unit, it adds a lot (since reverb is a pending project in this synthesizer).

 ## Goals